Tepco shares slump 10% after regulator slams breaches at nuclear station

 “Naturally, we are not at a stage where operations can be resumed,” Kajiyama said.

+Tepco estimates it can save 90 billion yen ($825 million) in fuel costs by getting reactors Nos 6 and 7 restarted.
+The 1,356 megawatt units have been offline since at least 2012 and are the only ones at the station that have received basic licenses to operate.

+Only four reactors are operating in Japan and only nine have been given all the restart approvals necessary under new regulations imposed following Fukushima.

-Tepco shares fell as much as 10.2% in morning trade to 354 yen, having risen in recent weeks as hopes built the company would be able to restart a reactor at the mammoth station.
+Tepco shares closed 10.2% lower, the biggest daily decline since July 2013, at 354 yen, having risen in recent weeks as hopes built the company would be able to restart a reactor at the mammoth station.

 Toyoshi Fuketa, the chairman of Japan’s Nuclear Regulation Authority, said even if the necessary further inspections were carried out quickly they would take more than one year.

+The regulator on Wednesday decided to halt its internal processes needed for Tepco to load uranium fuel rods into the station’s No.7 reactor, Kyodo reported.

-In a preview of the Fukushima disaster almost exactly a decade ago, an earthquake damaged the Kashiwazaki Kariwa plant in 2007, causing radiation leaks and building mistrust amongst local communities that need to sign off on any restart.
+In a preview of the Fukushima disaster a decade ago, an earthquake damaged the Kashiwazaki Kariwa plant in 2007, causing radiation leaks and building mistrust among local communities that need to sign off on any restart.

-Reporting by Aaron Sheldrick and Ritsuko Shimizu; Additional reporting by Yuka Obayashi; Editing by Shri Navaratnam and Ana Nicolaci da Costa
+Reporting by Aaron Sheldrick and Ritsuko Shimizu; Additional reporting by Yuka Obayashi; Editing by Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.